tsuru/tsuru/docs/using/php.rst

     php5-mysql

-You can see the complete output of installing these dependencies bellow:
+You can see the complete output of installing these dependencies below:

 .. highlight:: bash